Index: Robert B. Gramacy

 In the 2014-15 academic year I am teaching

 - one section of Bayesian Inference (BUS41913) in the Spring Quarter

 My research interests include Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, sequential design, and optimizaton under uncertainty.
 My application areas of interest include spatial data, sequential computer experiments, ecology, epidemiology, finance and public policy.

 Selected Recent Publications and Technical Reports

-- Local Gaussian process approximation for large computer experiments (2013) with Dan Apley; preprint on arXiv:1303.0383
+- Local Gaussian process approximation for large computer experiments (2014) with Dan Apley; to appear in Journal of Computational and Graphical Statistics; preprint on arXiv:1303.0383

 - Estimating player contribution in hockey with regularized logistic regression (2013) with Shane Jensen, and Matt Taddy.
-Journal of Quantitative Analysis in Sports, 9(1), pp. 97-111; preprint on arXiv:1209.5026; also see our Capital Ideas article.
+Journal of Quantitative Analysis in Sports, 9(1), pp. 97-111; preprint on arXiv:1209.5026; also see our Capital Ideas article and blog.

 - Variable selection and sensitivity analysis via dynamic trees with an application to computer code performance tuning (2013) with Matt Taddy and Stefan Wild.
 Annals of Applied Statistics, 7(1), pp. 51-80; preprint on arXiv:1108.4739; also see our science highlight at Argonne